AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 * page[limit]: Number of records per page.
 * page[offset]: Number of records to skip.
 * page[cursor]: Pointer to the next set of results.
-Instead of using offset-based pagination (which skips a number of records), cursor-based pagination uses a unique marker returned from the API to fetch the next page of results.
+Instead of using offset-based pagination (that skips a number of records), cursor-based pagination uses a unique marker returned from the API to fetch the next page of results.

 Here's how to use pagination in APIs: